How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Optimal arrangements

-The previous equation defines a partial order or vertex probabilities that is compatible with four total orders.
-Two of the total probability orders are defined in equation \ref{eq:optimal_total_order1} and equation \ref{eq:optimal_total_order2}.
-Two other total probability orders are
+\item {\em Selection of the total orders that minimize $\averageswapdistance$.} The previous equation defines a partial order of vertex probabilities that is compatible with four total orders.
+Two of the total orders are defined in \cref{eq:optimal_total_order1} and \cref{eq:optimal_total_order2}.
+Two other total orders are

-We wish to determine which of the four total probability orders minimizes $\averageswapdistance$.
-To do so, we treat the total order in equation \ref{eq:optimal_total_order1} as canonical and produce the other total probability orders by swapping pairs of probabilities.
-If we swap both probabilities of the pairs $(2, 6)$ and $(3, 5)$ on the canonical total order (equation \ref{eq:optimal_total_order1}), we obtain an arrangement equivalent to the total order (equation \ref{eq:optimal_total_order2}).
+We wish to determine which of the four total orders minimizes $\averageswapdistance$.
+To do so, we treat the total order in \cref{eq:optimal_total_order1} as canonical and produce the other total orders by swapping pairs of probabilities.
+If we swap both probabilities of the pairs $(2, 6)$ and $(3, 5)$ on the canonical total order (\cref{eq:optimal_total_order1}), we obtain an arrangement equivalent to the total order (\cref{eq:optimal_total_order2}).
 It is easy to see that both arrangements have the same $\averageswapdistance$ by symmetry.
-The arrangement in equation \ref{eq:optimal_total_order2} is the same as the canonical arrangement (equation \ref{eq:optimal_total_order1}) if probabilities are visited in an anticlockwise sense in the permutohedron starting from vertex 1 in Figure \ref{fig:permutohedron_1_to_6}).
 The argument can be validated mechanically applying Property \ref{prop:increment_in_average_swap_distance_after_2_swaps} to the pairs $(2, 6)$ and $(3, 5)$.
-To obtain a probability arrangement equivalent to the total order in equation \ref{eq:optimal_total_order3}, we swap the probabilities of the pair $(2, 6)$.
+To obtain a probability arrangement equivalent to the total order in \cref{eq:optimal_total_order3}, we swap the probabilities of the pair $(2, 6)$.
 Then Property \ref{prop:increment_in_average_swap_distance_after_swap} gives

 with equality if and only if $p_2 = p_6$.
-To obtain a probability arrangement equivalent to the total order in equation \ref{eq:optimal_total_order3}, we swap the probabilities of the pair $(3, 5)$.
+To obtain a probability arrangement equivalent to the total order in \cref{eq:optimal_total_order4}, we swap the probabilities of the pair $(3, 5)$.
 Proceeding similarly, we obtain